W W W W World Wide Web Witness Inc. Home Page What is Ne

 The Bible in all these latter days of declensions, defilement and defaults continues unmoved, but all things are moved in due time at its word.
-Having devoted much of the past 24 years to the Web work concerning the testimony of Christ, with specialty in Biblical Christian Apologetics, and to preparatory work to the electronic outcome, in this field, one has a ground of testimony to show what one has found: precious beyond any prize.
+Having devoted much of the past 30 years to the Web work concerning the testimony of Christ, with specialty in Biblical Christian Apologetics, as also to similar work prior or preparatory to the electronic outcome, in this field, one has a ground of testimony to show what one has found: precious beyond any prize.
 That is the word written, the Word smitten, the bodily resurrected Redeemer, the way, the wisdom and the grace of God, incorrosible in love, hospitable in mercy, shown in the face of Jesus Christ (II Cor.
 4:6), everlasting in strength.

 BIBLICAL CHRISTIAN APOLOGETICS

 In terms of Christian Apologetics, there is a wonder to be found from the teaching, principles, perspectives and God of the Bible.
 It has been found in such works, individual or series, as for example in